-FIFA World Cup 2018: Spain sack national coach Julen Lopetegui before start of World Cup
+FIFA World Cup 2018: Fernando Hierro replaces Julen Lopetegui as national coach before start of World Cup

-A day after Julen Lopetegui was announced as the Real Madrid coach, the Spanish Football Association announced that the 51-year old has been sacked as the head coach of the national team.
+Spain football association announced technical director Fernando Hierro as the national coach, hours after the sacking of Julen Lopetegui.
+Lopetegui was announced as the Real Madrid coach on Tuesday.
 The announcement came just a day before the start of the World Cup in Russia, and two days before Spain’s opening game against Portugal.
 Speaking to the media, Spanish FA president Luis Rubiales expressed dissatisfaction over Lopetegui not informing the association members regarding his decision to take over the reigns as Real Madrid coach.

 “We have to decided to fire the national coach [Lopetegui].
 What we have achieved in getting here is due in great part to him, and we must thank him and wish him luck.
 The Spanish national team is the team of all the Spaniards.
 We only found out just five minutes before that he was leaving for Madrid,” he said.